 Look for syllable types.

-Another guided reading teaching point to introduce is to encourage your students to look at the word and look at the vowel.
+Another reading small group teaching point to introduce is to encourage your students to look at the word and look at the vowel.
 We want students to use their syllable types to help them know what sound the vowel is making in the word.

 Monitor for meaning.